“Don’t hate the playa, hate the game.” — Ice-T

 The second half of strains is where the title of the piece comes from.
 There are two interwoven strains of material that have to be juggled and developed as the structure of the piece moves forward.
 One strain consists of free improv, seeded by the winner of the first half.
 Each time the improv strain is returned to, the material from the previous instance is further developed.
 In this way the improv strain forms a singular improvisation which is interrupted by the second strain.

 The second strain involves a complicated polyrhythm generated through call-and-response which needs to be performed in unison before and after each free improv section.
 Having to remember a complex polyrhythmic relationship that was improvised moments earlier is one of the most difficult things I’ve ever had to do as a performer.
 It is much harder than remembering an improvised sequence of pitches since “pitch help[s] you remember the slightly larger forms–the shape.
 You can group the pitch shape together more easily than the rhythmic shape” (Andreae 2013).
-This falls in line with how memory functions in music as described by the “strategies for memory sabotage” in this book.
+This falls in line with how memory functions in music, described by Robert Snyder as “strategies for memory sabotage” in this book.
 The type of sabotage (unintentionally) explored in the second half of strains deals with “memory length strategies” where by “break[ing] up the continuity of the present [creates] situations in which short-term memory cannot perform its usual function” (Snyder 2001).

 Through playing strains and specifically the complex memory game of the second half we came to an interesting realization about memory in the context of improvisation.
 Since there is no musical score, or objective version of reality (happening in real time anyways), memory takes on a different meaning.
 Perverted or misremembered memory becomes truth, both as a performer and as a listener.
 This volatile memory space functions similarly to Feldman‘s use of “crippled” memory, where small, almost imperceptible changes happen to the material, but, working outside of a notated (or referentially objective) context, the “crippled” memory becomes itself (Feldman 1981).
 It overrides and replaces itself.
 This perversion of memory was further developed and explored in other Battle Pieces and the .com pieces.